jhalterman/typetools/README.md

 ## Introduction

 One of the sore points with Java involves working with type information.
-In particular, Java's generics do not provide a way to resolve the type information for a given class.
+In particular, Java's generics do not provide a way to resolve or reify the type information for a given class.
 TypeTools looks to solve this by fully resolving generic type information declared on any class, interface, lambda expression or method.

 ## Usage

-The [TypeResolver](http://jodah.net/typetools/javadoc/net/jodah/typetools/TypeResolver.html) class provides the following methods:
+The [TypeResolver](http://jodah.net/typetools/javadoc/net/jodah/typetools/TypeResolver.html) class provides some of the following methods:

+* `Type reify(Type type, Class<S> context)`
+<br>Returns a fully reified `type` using type variable information from the `context`.
+* `Type reify(Type genericType)`
+<br>Returns a fully reified `genericType` using information from the generic declaration.
 * `Class<?>[] resolveRawArguments(Class<T> type, Class<S> subType)`
 <br>Resolves the raw arguments for a `type` using type variable information from a `subType`.
 * `Class<?> resolveRawArgument(Class<T> type, Class<S> subType)`